-Our websites only use the following cookies, which are permanent but stored for no longer than one year, and anonymous as they do not collect or store any personal data.
+Our websites only use the following cookies, which are permanent but stored for no longer than two years, and anonymous as they do not collect or store any personal data.

 Note that our websites offer links to other websites not owned or operated by us.
 Your use of these third-party services is entirely optional and at your own risk.
 We are not responsible for the cookies, cookie policies, and/or cookie practices of these third-party services and you are fully responsible for reading and understanding their cookie policies.

 Cookies help you get the most out of our websites.
 However, you can enable, disable or delete cookies within the settings of your browser at any time.
 In order to do so, please follow the instructions provided by your browser (usually located within the “Help”, “Tools” or “Edit” menu):

 - Cookie settings in Chrome

 - Cookie settings in Firefox

 Note that disabling cookies does not delete cookies from your browser; you will need to do this by yourself from within your browser by choosing the option to delete cookies.

 If you use your browser settings to block all cookies (including any essential cookies needed for proper functioning of a website) please note that our websites may not be working properly.